-Most retirees and spouse/partners also purchase private Medicare supplemental medical and prescription coverage; many also purchase retiree dental and/or vision insurance.
+Retirees and spouse/partners may also purchase private Medicare supplemental medical and prescription coverage; many also purchase retiree dental and/or vision insurance.
 Such coverage can be arranged directly with insurance providers or by using a private insurance agent.

 You can receive comprehensive support, education and advice about alternative coverage from Middlebury’s preferred resource, Via Benefits.
 Watch an introductory video about this service or call (844) 809-5243 for more information.
 Shortly after HR receives your formal (written) retirement notice, Via Benefits will be notified of your eligibility for this service.
 If you have given sufficient advance notice of your impending retirement you can begin accessing this benefit service 3 to 6 months ahead of your final day of work.